 Moving into reality, DOMUS’ twitter alerted me to this next building even though I’ve driven past it maybe twenty times without stopping.
 Once, I did swing by but it was to check out that villa development the other side of the faux palm tree mobile mast.

 Everything after “LED projectors …” may be fact but nothing before is verifiable.
 Some is simply not true since the building faces more west than north.
-I wouldn’t have noticed or even cared if northness and southness hadn’t cropped up four times in three sentences.
+I wouldn’t cared if northness and southness hadn’t been mentioned four times in three sentences.

 What this piece of writing does is provide readers with The Environmental Context for understanding the building.
 It’s not true, but, unless you have first-hand knowledge, it’s credible.
 I find this more offensive than mere ignorant dysfunctionalism.
 When contexts that don’t actually exist are being alluded to, it’s the magicking of architecture on false pretences.